-Do Cabinet Ministers have powers over the Prime Minister?
+Do Cabinet Ministers have powers over the UK Prime Minister?

-There are factors which strengthen Cabinet Ministers positions against the Prime Minister:-
+There are several factors which strengthen Cabinet Ministers positions against the Prime Minister.

 Ministers have links to the media and, through their Departments, to interest groups.
 They can leak information and brief journalists against policies that the Prime Minister wants to pursue.
 The Department can warn interest groups of a policy detrimental to them that the Prime Minister wants to pursue so that these interest groups can put out adverse publicity against it.